fusebit/everyauth-express/docs/reddit.md

 ## Configure Reddit service

 The shared Reddit OAuth client that EveryAuth provides out of the box supports basic permissions that allow you to call Reddit APIs right away.
+The following OAuth scopes are included:
+* read
+* identity

 If you need to address more advanced scenarios, you need to create your own OAuth client and configure EveryAuth to use it.
 First [create an OAuth client in Reddit](https://redditclient.readthedocs.io/en/latest/oauth/), and then use the EveyAuth CLI to configure the Reddit service to use it: